baolinwu/MSKAT/README.md

 -----
 ## Multi-trait SNP-set association tests using GWAS summary data
- - Efficient and power tests: variance components test (VC), burden type test (BT), adaptive test (AT)
+ - Reference
- - All test p-values are efficiently and analytically computed.
+    - Guo,B. and Wu,B. (2017) Powerful and efficient SNP-set association tests across multiple phenotypes using GWAS summary data. tech rep.
-    - no need of Monte Carlo sampling.
+ - Efficient and power MSATS tests: variance components test (VC), burden type test (BT), adaptive test (AT)
-    - extremely scalable
+    - All test p-values are efficiently and analytically computed: no need of Monte Carlo sampling and extremely scalable.
     - AT has robust performance and truly combines the strength of both VC and BT.
  - Sample R codes
 ```r
 K = 4; M = 20